Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/03/browser-extension-link-reporter.md

 :::figure{.inset}
 :img{src="/img/2022/03/using-link-reporter.jpg" alt="Click on the LinkReporter icon in the browser toolbar and the report will download" loading="lazy"}
-:figcaption[Link Reporter icon in the toolbar]
+::figcaption[Link Reporter icon in the toolbar]
 :::

 Once you’ve installed the extension: